 My name is David Leah.
-I work at Witham Library as part of the Inclusive Communication Essex (ICE) team, and I edit the Autism Hub for Living Well Essex.
+I work at Witham Library as part of the Inclusive Communication Essex (ICE) team.
 As part of the ICE team, I help make information accessible for people with learning disabilities, and I provide communication equipment for loan from the Library.
 I also have Asperger's Syndrome.

 My mother always suspected that I had some form of autism.
 I did not know how to interact with other children.
 At school I could not stay focused in class.